leaningtech/labs/sites/browserpod/src/content/docs/14-more/00-glossary.md

 ## Pod

-A running BrowserPod instance
+A running BrowserPod instance.
+Each Pod provides a sandboxed runtime environment with its own virtual filesystem, process space, and network layer.
+Pods run entirely in the browser and are ephemeral by design—they exist only while the browser tab is active.

 ## Portal

-A public URL that forwards external traffic to a port inside the pod.
+A secure, shareable URL that routes external traffic to a service listening on a port inside the Pod.
+Portals are created automatically when code binds to a port, enabling features like live previews, interactive demos, and collaborative workflows without requiring dedicated backend infrastructure.

 ## REPL